-In a move described as “historical,” China and the United States have ratified the Paris Agreement, an international climate change deal that aims to cut the global emission of carbon dioxide, the main driver of global warming.
+In a move described as “historic,” China and the United States have ratified the Paris Agreement, an international climate change deal that aims to cut the global emission of carbon dioxide, the main driver of global warming.

 After the National People’s Congress ratified the international agreement on Saturday morning, President Xi Jinping formally announced that China had joined just ahead of the G-20 summit in Hangzhou.
 Xi and U.S. President Barack Obama had met before the announcement.